Skip navigation

 2. Long term return assumptions are primarily used for the purpose of calculating the level of investment risk inherent in the investment strategy expressed as the likely number of negative annual returns over a 20 year period.
 This calculation uses a risk premia based approach.

-3. These assumptions are primarily derived using a risk premia approach.
+3. These assumptions are derived using a risk premia approach.
 The starting point is the lowest risk asset class (cash) and then adding return premiums for other classes to reflect compensation for the additional risk.

 4. These return premiums are based on long term capital market history and research of the fundamental risk and return characteristics of each asset class.